 Charleville Vineyard's Chardonel is a white wine with lime and crisp greenery on the nose.
-The wine has solid acidity and a bit of green apple in it too.
-It if refreshing to drink on a hot day but it is also a nice wine to pair with food, even fairly rich food.
+The wine has solid acidity and hints of green apple too.
+It is refreshing to drink on a hot day but it is also a nice wine to pair with food, even fairly rich food.
 Charleville Vineyards is in Ste.
 Genevieve, Missouri, a town with a number of wineries nearby, lots of history and tons of bed and breakfast-type lodging.
-This wine is not some curiosity but rather a quality every day drinker.
+This wine is not some curiosity from a tourist area though, but a quality every day drinker.

 The grape is the child of Chardonnay and Seyval Blanc.
 It was created in 1953.
 Like the former parent wine made from Chardonel is sometimes oaked.
 This particular version is not.